Linuxfabrik/monitoring-plugins/check-plugins/apache-solr-version/README.md

 ## Overview

-This plugin lets you track if Apache Solr is End-of-Life (EOL).
-To compare against the current/installed version of Apache Solr, the check has to run on the Apache Solr server itself.

-This check plugin alerts n days before or after the EOL date is reached.
-Optionally, it can also alert on available major, minor or patch releases (each independently).
+Checks the installed Apache Solr version against the endoflife.date API and alerts if the version is end-of-life or if newer major, minor, or patch releases are available.
+By default, alerts 30 days before the official EOL date.
+The offset is configurable.

+**Data Collection:**

+* Detects the installed Apache Solr version by running `<path> version` (default path: `/opt/solr/bin/solr`)
+* Queries the [endoflife.date API](https://endoflife.date/api/solr.json) to determine EOL status and available releases
+* Caches the API response in a local SQLite database to reduce network calls

+**Compatibility:**

+* Must run on the Apache Solr server itself to detect the installed version

 ## Fact Sheet